seanpatrickmoran/pooledParser/Readme.md

 ```
 pooledparser --command get --i ~/pathway/directory/

-Input: output of the chomp command, or input should be a JQ_(N-1)Kto(N)K.txt file, where a list of UNIPROT ids.
+Input: directory containing output of the chomp command, or input
+should be a directory containing JQ_(N-1)Kto(N)K.txt files, where
+a list of UNIPROT ids.

 Out: JQ_OUT.txt should be table of outputs with:

 --------------------------------------------------------------------